 - Retroactive requests for funding are not allowed.

 - Students may receive only one travel award as a degree candidate.
-If you received an Anthony Travel award, you are not eligible for this award.

 - The total number of travel awards and the amount per award each year is based on the availability of funds.